 Another good strategy is to pose a question to ignite some conversation in the comments.
 It can help attract attention to your post, and therefore your profile.
 The whole “tag a friend” thing is something I’ve seen people do, but who knows how well that works.
 It just seems like a lame gimmick to me, but feel free to try it.

 Another thing I do is tag as many profiles as I can in every picture I post.
-You can tag up to twenty, and if you’d like to get your posts featured by larger accounts, this is a good way to do it.
+You can tag up to twenty, and if you want large accounts to feature your posts, this is a good way to do it.
 I’ve had my posts featured by the BBC, The Guardian, and a number of country-specific or city-specific Instagram accounts.
-Aside from getting these big accounts to potentially notice you, your photo will also appear when people look through the photos these accounts are tagged in.
+Aside from getting big accounts to notice you, your photo will also appear when people look through the photos those accounts are tagged in.

 Finally, the ever-important hashtag.
 These are critical.
 For a travel page, it helps users interested in traveling stumble upon your post if they look through travel-related hashtags.
 Instagram allows twenty-five hashtags I think, and if you’re smart, you’ll use all twenty-five.
 Comment it separately from your original caption, using the five dot trick to keep it from annoyingly taking up a huge block on people’s timelines.
 Mix it up a bit.
 My strategy is typically go with ten general hashtags, five hashtags to try and get featured, five specific to the location, five specific to the picture.
 For example, mine is something like: